mike99mac/minimy-mike99mac/hardware/README.md

 The top third houses the amp, the computer and other components.
 Two removable panels allow easy access to the components.
 It is constructed of:
 - 1/2" Baltic birch plywood, perhaps the best material for speaker enclosures,
-- hardwood edge moldings for contrast and to make the box solid, and
+- Hardwood edge moldings for contrast and to make the box solid, and
-- decorative molding in the front and sides to give it some character.
+- Decorative molding in the front and sides to give it some character.

 The picture below shows the front of a boombox carcase assembled and finished, but with no components installed.